Important dates for 2017 competitions

 You may choose to prepare your poster using our PowerPoint templates

 Alternatively you may prefer to use LaTex instead of PowerPoint, in which case the following link might provide useful starting information: http://www.latextemplates.com/cat/conference-posters.
 If you are soon attending a conference that has specific requirements (or simply don't like the templates on offer), you are welcome to use other layouts if you would prefer to, but please ensure the final poster can be submitted as a pdf file ready for printing at size A0.

 Electronic poster submissions for both competitions are due by noon on Monday 11 September.

 Posters shortlisted for presentation at the Student Research Fair will be printed at A0 size by the Business School Research Office and displayed all day at the fair, as well as in the week preceding it.

 The Honours Coordinators for each School, or another academic staff member nominated by the Head of School, will shortlist posters for the Undergraduate Research Competition.
 The Postgraduate Research Coordinators for each School, or their nominee, will shortlist posters for the Higher Degree Research Competition.

-Shortlisted poster presenters will be notified by 5pm on Friday 16 September, and informed of the relevant timeslot for their poster presentation session at that time (either 1-1:30pm or 1:30-2pm on Monday 26 September).
+Shortlisted poster presenters will be notified by 5pm on Friday 15 September.
 All shortlisted presenters will receive a certificate at the Fair.